-Effective as of September 2017, BMS has exercised its option with respect to the bb21217 product candidate, and we have exclusively licensed to BMS the worldwide rights to develop and commercialize the bb21217 product candidate, while retaining an option to co-develop and co-promote the bb21217 product candidate in the United States on terms substantially similar to the co-development and co-promotion arrangement for the ide-cel product candidate.
+In September 2017, BMS exercised its option with respect to the bb21217 product candidate, and we exclusively licensed to BMS the worldwide rights to develop and commercialize the bb21217 product candidate, while retaining an option to co-develop and co-promote the bb21217 product candidate in the United States on terms substantially similar to the co-development and co-promotion arrangement for the ide-cel product candidate.
 In connection with its exercise of its option to obtain an exclusive license, BMS paid to us an option fee in the amount of \$15.0 million.
 Under the terms of the license agreement with BMS for the exclusive rights to the development and commercialization of bb21217, we are and will be responsible for conducting and funding all research and development activities performed up through completion of the CRB-402 study.
 In 2019, the protocol was amended to enroll additional patients and BMS has agreed to reimburse us a specified amount for the additional patients.

-In addition, if we do not exercise our option to codevelop and co-promote the bb21217 product candidate in the United States, we will also be eligible to receive up to \$10.0 million in clinical milestone payments, up to \$117.0 million in regulatory milestone payments and up to \$78.0 million in commercial milestone payments, as well as a percentage of net sales as a royalty in a range from the mid-single digits to low-teens.
+In May 2020, we amended the co-development and co-promotion agreement with respect to ide-cel and the license agreement with respect to bb21217.
+Under these amended agreements, BMS was relieved of its obligations to pay us future ex-U.S. milestones and royalties on ex-U.S. sales for each of ide-cel and bb21217 in exchange for an up-front, non-refundable, non-creditable payment of \$200.0 million.
+In connection with these amendments, BMS assumed the contract manufacturing agreements relating to ide-cel adherent lentiviral vector.
+Over time, BMS is assuming responsibility for manufacturing ide-cel suspension lentiviral vector outside of the U.S., with bluebird responsible for manufacturing ide-cel suspension lentiviral vector in the United States.
+In addition, under these amended agreements, the parties are released from future exclusivity related to BCMA-directed T cell therapies.
+In addition, if we do not exercise our option to co-develop and co-promote the bb21217 product candidate in the United States, we are also eligible to receive up to \$10.0 million in clinical milestone payments, up to \$67.5 million in regulatory milestone payments and up to \$45.0 million in commercial milestone payments, as well as a percentage of net sales as a royalty in a range from the mid-single digits to low-teens.
 The royalties payable to us are subject to certain reductions, including for any royalty payments required to be made by BMS to acquire patent rights, with an aggregate minimum floor.
 BMS will assume certain development obligations and must report on their progress in achieving these milestones on a quarterly basis.